Using the macOS execution environment

 Using Multiple Executor Types (macOS + Docker)

 It is possible to use multiple executor types in the same workflow.
-In the following example each push of an iOS project will be built on macOS, and additional iOS tools ( SwiftLint and Danger) will be run in Docker.
+In the following example each push of an iOS project will be built on macOS, and a deploy image will run in Docker.

 Get started with Configuring a Simple macOS Application on CircleCI.